Artificial intelligence and elections

 As artificial intelligence (AI) has become more mainstream, there is growing concern about how this will influence elections.
 Potential targets of AI include election processes, election offices, election officials and election vendors.
+There are also global efforts to improve elections using AI.

 Tactics

 Generative AI capabilities allow creation of misleading content.
-Examples of this include text-to-video, deepfake videos, text-to-image, AI-altered image, text-to-speech, voice cloning, and text-to-text.
+Examples of this include text-to-video, deepfake videos, text-to-image, AI-altered images, text-to-speech, voice cloning, and text-to-text.
 In the context of an election, a deepfake video of a candidate may propagate information that the candidate does not endorse.
 Chatbots could spread misinformation related to election locations, times or voting methods.
 In contrast to malicious actors in the past, these techniques require little technical skill and can spread rapidly.

+LLM-generated messages have the capacity to persuade humans on political issues.
+Researchers have begun to investigate how people rate messages that LLMs generate for how persuasive they are.
+When it came to policy issues, the LLM-generated messages received a 2.91 compared to a 2.80 when it came to smartness between the AI and humans.
+The LLM-generated messages were often more technical and analytical than human-generated messages.

+Generative AI has been used to micro-target people during tight political elections.
+The generation of targeted large language models has triggered concern that they will be used to leverage readily scale microtargeting.
+Rephrasing inputs have been used to generate fraudulent emails and phishing websites.
+Rephrasing inputs in a microtargeting does not violate the terms of OpenAI usage.
+There are no safeguards to prevent the use of rephrasing and creation of fraudulent emails.
+Political campaign managers have access to this allowing for them to create targeted content.